 - The Canadian Families and Corrections Network to reprint Parent-Child Activity Sheets

-- Understory Magazine, an online magazine of literary writing and visual art by and about Canadian women, received a grant to assist with publishing a special issue (issue 8) on the theme of women and justice.
+- Understory Magazine, an online magazine of literary writing and visual art by and about Canadian women, to assist with a special issue on the theme of women and justice.

 - Dorothy and Gerald Vandering for an art show and workshops titled Ripped Apart or Stitched Together at the 2014 National Restorative Justice Conference in Banff.

-- Concilio Prison Ministry (Nova Scotia) towards the costs of Spring House which addresses address the needs of families visiting the federal prison located in Springhill.
+- Concilio Prison Ministry (Nova Scotia) towards the costs of Spring House, which addresses the needs of families visiting the federal prison located in Springhill.